 I took the Tokyo metro from Shinjuku Sanchome station to Asakusa station, eventually making my way to the magnificent yet crowded gates of the Senso-ji by 9 am.

-Before I start describing each of the must-visit attractions in Tokyo, here are the different districts in the city, each worthy in their own right.
+Before I start describing each of the must-visit attractions in Tokyo, here are the different districts in the city, each worthy in its own right.

 Akihabara Electric Town